James Stewart

 Born and raised in Indiana, Pennsylvania, Stewart started acting while at Princeton University.
-After graduating in 1932, he began a career as a stage actor, appearing on Broadway and in summer stock productions.
-He landed his first supporting role in The Murder Man (1935), and had his breakthrough in Frank Capra's ensemble comedy You Can't Take It with You (1938).
-The following year, Stewart garnered his first of five Academy Award nominations for his portrayal of an idealized senator in Capra's Mr. Smith Goes to Washington (1939).
-The following year he received the Academy Award for Best Actor, the only competitive Oscar of his career, for his performance in the George Cukor romantic comedy The Philadelphia Story (1940).
-Stewart's first postwar role was as George Bailey in Capra's It's a Wonderful Life (1946).
+After graduating, he began a career as a stage actor making his Broadway debut in the play Carry Nation (1932).
+He landed his first supporting role in The Murder Man (1935) and had his breakthrough in Frank Capra's ensemble comedy You Can't Take It with You (1938).
+Stewart went on to receive the Academy Award for Best Actor for his performance in the George Cukor romantic comedy The Philadelphia Story (1940).
+His other Oscar-nominated roles were in Mr. Smith Goes to Washington (1939), It's a Wonderful Life (1946), Harvey (1950) and Anatomy of a Murder (1959).

-Although the film was not a major success upon release, he earned an Oscar nomination and the film has become a Christmas classic, as well as one of his best-known roles.
-As one of the most popular film stars of the '50s, Stewart played darker, more morally ambiguous characters in movies directed by Anthony Mann, including Winchester '73 (1950), The Glenn Miller Story (1954) and The Naked Spur (1953), and by Alfred Hitchcock in Rope (1948), Rear Window (1954), The Man Who Knew Too Much (1956), and Vertigo (1958).
-During this time he received Academy Award nominations for his roles in the comedy Harvey (1950) and the courtroom drama Anatomy of a Murder (1959).
-Stewart also starred in The Greatest Show on Earth (1952), The Spirit of St. Louis (1957), The Flight of the Phoenix (1965) as well as the Western films How the West Was Won (1962), The Man Who Shot Liberty Valance (1962), and Cheyenne Autumn (1964).
-He appeared in many popular family comedies during the 1960s.
+Stewart played darker, more morally ambiguous characters in movies directed by Anthony Mann, including Winchester '73 (1950), The Glenn Miller Story (1954), and The Naked Spur (1953), and by Alfred Hitchcock in Rope (1948), Rear Window (1954), The Man Who Knew Too Much (1956), and Vertigo (1958).
+Stewart also starred in The Shop Around the Corner (1940), The Greatest Show on Earth (1952), The Spirit of St. Louis (1957), and The Flight of the Phoenix (1965) as well as the Western films How the West Was Won (1962), The Man Who Shot Liberty Valance (1962), and Cheyenne Autumn (1964).

+With his private pilot's skills, he enlisted in the US Army Air Forces during World War II seeking combat duty and rose to be deputy commanding officer of the 2nd Bombardment Wing and commanding the 703d Bombardment Squadron from 1941 to 1947.
+He later transferred to the Air Force Reserve, and held various command positions until his retirement in 1968 as a brigadier general.
 Stewart remained unmarried until his 40s and was dubbed "The Great American Bachelor" by the press.
-In 1949, he married former model Gloria Hatrick McLean.
-They had twin daughters, and he adopted her two sons from her previous marriage.
-The marriage lasted until McLean's death in 1994; Stewart died of a pulmonary embolism three years later.
+In 1949, he married former model Gloria Hatrick McLean; they had twin daughters, and he adopted her two sons from her previous marriage; the marriage lasted until Gloria's death in 1994.
+Stewart died of a pulmonary embolism three years later.